School Governors

 Governor Activity

-These Committees meet prior to each Full Governing Body meeting to discuss the array of issues that need addressing.
+Governors monitor suspensions, complaints and incidents of whistleblowing.
+We meet as a full governing body each term.
 In addition to these meetings we provide strong links to subject leaders with regular visits to the school and also fulfil our statutory obligations to oversee the safeguarding of all the children and monitor the Health and Safety and financial position of the school.

 Minutes of Governors’ meetings are available on request from the school.